danwflynn/reversi/README.txt

  - 'whiteScore' is the score of the player playing White tiles.
  - 'passCounter' keeps track of the number of passes done in a row in the game.
 Two passes will end the game.

+There are also multiple 'mock' implementation, which extend the main implementation of the model.
+These mock implementation are designed to probe the nature of the design, testing that the methods and fields of the model are handled properly by other methods and classes.

+- MockModelLoggingObservations confirms every time a Tile is checked, including for legality.
+        It has an extra StringBuilder 'log' field, which holds information on every time the above actions are prompted, as well as a getter for this field.
+All other functionality is the same as the main implementation.
+- MockModelFakeMoveLegality confirms that the AIPlayer properly follows what its model confirms about the legality of certain moves on the board.
+It does this by creating fake, arbitrary rules about the legality of placing on certain tiles, and testing that these rules are followed faithfully.
+This overrides the original functionality of the main implementation.
+        All other functionality is unchanged.

+On top of this, there is a ReadonlyIReversiModel, which is an interface only holding observer methods in the model of the game.
+The true IReversiModel with all functionality extends this interface, adding on all methods that can change the fields and aspects of the model itself.
+This ReadOnly interface also has a direct implementation, ReadonlyReversiModelImpl.
+Besides the missing void methods that can directly change the model, all other promised functionality is present.

 Each tile's position is represented by the Position3D class.
 This class keeps track of where each tile is on the board, based on Cube Coordinates.
 A Position3D has three integer fields: q, r, and